RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 (raw base station file submitted to OPUS and then apply correction to all points)

-3. Correct echosounder points to account for WSE (instrument is partially in the water so depth needs to be added to depth points).
+3. Correct echosounder point depths to account for “draft”.

 4. Remove bad topo points and echo points that are too shallow or have low accuracy.